zchyde/brooklinebooksmith.com/_drafts/gwen.md

 ---

-This colorful cover seems insignificant but, upon closer investigation, you can see that random lines and shapes come together to form a puzzle.
+This colorful cover seems insignificant but, upon closer investigation, you can see that random lines and shapes come together in the form of a geometric puzzle.

 ![](/uploads/versions/gmgg1142---x----2824-1883x---.jpg)

 ---

-> John Gall speaks about the book covers saying, "I wanted the covers to be both bold and quiet at the same time.
+John Gall [speaks about](http://www.harukimurakami.com/resource_category/q_and_a) the book cover design stating

+> "I wanted the covers to be both bold and quiet at the same time.
 Colorful and full…yet with a deeper mysterious resonance."

 ![](/uploads/versions/gmgg1190---x----1638-2457x---.jpg)

 ---

-The seemingly mundane reveals itself to be more complicated and very connected. &nbsp;This is a singular truth that can be found in every Murakami novel. &nbsp;The connection between the plain and the fantastic is subtle but always a critical part of Murakami's storytelling.
+The seemingly mundane reveals itself to be more complicated and very connected. &nbsp;This is a singular truth reflected in every Murakami novel. &nbsp;The connection between the plain and the fantastic is a subtle and always critical part of Murakami's storytelling.

 ![](/uploads/versions/gmgg1235---x----3276-2184x---.jpg)

 ---

-They overcame the challenge once again and designed covers that are both appealing and reflective of the author's style.
+Kidd and Gall overcame the epic challenge and once again designed covers that are both appealing and reflective of the author's dreamlike style.

+On his writing Murakami [says](http://www.harukimurakami.com/resource_category/q_and_a/questions-for-haruki-murakami-about-kafka-on-the-shore),

-> Murakami says, "Writing a novel lets me intentionally dream while I’m still awake.
+> "Writing a novel lets me intentionally dream while I’m still awake.
 I can continue yesterday’s dream today, something you can’t normally do in everyday life…I think people who share my dreams can enjoy reading my novels"

 ![](/uploads/versions/gmgg1202---x----2135-2755x---.jpg)